When you live in the country it is easy to find God’s creation. If you live in the city it is a little more challenging.

 - Feed ducks at a park.

 - Start a garden.
 Most garden centers have plants ready to put in the ground or pots.
-If you want the adventure of starting from seed, this is a great way to observe God’s work firsthand.
+If you want the adventure of starting from seed, this is a great way to observe God’s creation and how it all works together.

 - If you only have a windowsill, try growing fresh herbs.

 - Hang photos of nature with scripture overlays in your home.
-You can get some of these from the Creator’s Classroom at the end of most posts.
-They can be printed in many different sizes.
-Christian book stores also have them.
+You can get some of these from the Creator’s Classroom.
+Christian bookstores also have them.
 And as always you can find them on Amazon.

 - There are many books that highlight the majesty of God’s creation through photos.
 This one is simply gorgeous.